 Step 7.
 Test your proxy server.

-Go to What Is My IP Address to see if your IP address and location have changed.
+Go to Show My IP to see if your IP address and location have changed.

 If you want to test the proxies in more detail, we have an article on how to test proxies.